tygara/arithmeticInstructions/README.md

 ### Phase 2: Implementation

-Implementing the logic with correct order of operations was a key challenge.
-Multiplication and division required precise handling of registers and operand sizes.
+Implementing the logic with the correct order of operations was a key challenge.
+Multiplication and division require precise Handling of registers and operand sizes.
 I also had to be mindful of how the results are stored, for example:
-`imul` stores the result in `ax`, and dividing with `div` requires the dividend to be set up in `ax` or `dx:ax` depending on operand size.
+`imul` stores the result in `ax`, and divides with `div` requires the dividend to be set up in `ax` or `dx:ax` Depending on operand size.

 Writing the result back to memory (`[result]`) needed the correct size specifier (`resb` for 8-bit,`resw` for 16-bit, `resd` for 32-bit),